 7. Lastly, it’s important new mums seek out their mum tribe.
 That is, other mums that get what they’re going through.
 Mums need other mums they can speak freely to and share their worries and insecurities with.

 They say it takes a village to raise a child, but I also think it takes a village to become the mum you want to be.
 It’s important to recognise that during the early days of motherhood the focus is primarily on the baby, and we need to give mothers the permission and support to take care of their needs too and prioritise their own mental, physical, and emotional recovery as they prepare to raise the next generation.

 Tilda is a mother of two, therapist and coach specialising in supporting women around the world through their motherhood journey.
-Tilda suffered from postpartum depression after the birth of her first child, and is the author of "This is Postpartum", a part-story and part-toolkit for mothers who find themselves in a darker place than they may have expected.
+Tilda suffered from postpartum depression after the birth of her first child, and is the author of "This is Postpartum", a part-story and part-toolkit for mothers who find themselves in a darker place than they may have expected, published by The Dreamwork Collective.
 Find her online @thisispostpartum